njokuifeanyigerald/Pixel-API/README.md

 ```

 ## Description of project
-The project about building a kinda Pixel or Image  API that allows any user to upload an image in PNG or JPG format.
+The project about building a kinda Pixel or Image  API that allows any user to upload an image in Only JPG format.

 **In The Authentication Section**
 - In the models.py, I added a plan whereby a user can choose different plan ranging from `"Basic"`, `"Premium"` or `"Enterprise"`